TLE-MEC/Hack-CP-DSA/README.md

 :pencil: Check out [CONTRIBUTING.MD](https://github.com/TLE-MEC/Hack-CP-DSA/blob/main/CONTRIBUTING.md) for instructions on how to contribute!
 :pencil: Refer [MAKING A PULL REQUEST](https://github.com/TLE-MEC/Hack-CP-DSA/blob/main/MAKING_A_PR.md) if you want to know how to make a pull request

-### 🏆 Top contributor to this repo during October 2021 will win an exclusive t-shirt from Github!!
+### 🏆 Top contributor to this repo during October 2021 will win an exclusive Github t-shirt !!
 So what are you waiting for?
 Put your problem solving skills to good use and keep the pull requests coming! :sunglasses: :sunglasses:

 ## Note that any PR that doesn't adhere with the contributing guidelines will be marked as invalid & closed.